A Comprehensive Analysis of Device Fingerprint Spoofing Techniques Featured Image

 Consider this example scenario: A fraudster is trying to abuse new user promotional discounts on a food delivery app.
 She’s repeatedly factory resetting her device to change her device ID so that she’ll look like a novel user each time.

-In addition to combining traditional device fingerprinting with other signals, platforms can also fight fingerprint spoofing by performing device integrity checks to search for known spoofing apps and plugins.
-This can help weed out bad actors further upstream in the user journey.
+In addition to using a signal like location intelligence, platforms can also perform device integrity checks to search for signs of tampering — such as rooted devices or known spoofing apps and plugins.
+These checks can help weed out bad actors earlier in the user journey.